optimisticlucio/powerdown-wiki/concept/servers.md

 ## Database

-The database will be mostly SQLite tables stored on Cloudflare's D1 service, and partially file hosting on the R2 service.
+The database will be partially stored on a Postgres Docker Image ran locally, and partially [TODO: Figure out if there's some convenient way to do file storage here or do I just send it all to AWS directly]

 ```mermaid
 graph LR